SL-cloudwhiz/aws-two-tier-app/README.md

 This pipeline automates the end-to-end provisioning of cloud infrastructure:
 - Provisions AWS infrastructure using Terraform, including:
-  - VPC, Subnets, Route Tables, and Internet Gateway
-  - EC2 (Ubuntu Jumpbox) for management access
-  - Amazon RDS (MySQL) database
+  - VPC, Subnets, Route Tables, and Internet Gateway, EC2 (Ubuntu Jumpbox) for management access, RDS (MySQL) database and      EKS cluster
-  - Amazon EKS Kubernetes cluster
   - Installs ArgoCD on the EKS cluster and integrates the Helm charts repository
   - Deploys the NGINX Ingress Controller and exposes services via an AWS Load Balancer
   - Maps the Load Balancer DNS to a GoDaddy-managed domain
   - Secures external access with TLS/HTTPS using cert-manager

- **Repository Structure**

-This project follows a multi-repository approach:

-- Application & Infrastructure Repository
-- Frontend and backend application code
-- Terraform scripts for AWS infrastructure provisioning
-- Helm Charts Repository
-- Helm charts used for deploying applications to EKS

 **Final Output:**
 A fully deployed Railway Ticket Booking app accessible via a custom domain over HTTPS, running on scalable kubernetes infrastruture on AWS!